 Q: Why does the program start after lunch on Day 1 and end before lunch on Day 3?

 A: In order to keep the program accessible from a cost standpoint, the decision was made to save costs associated with meals at lunchtime on Day 1 and Day 3.
-The exception to this rule is in the Winter of 2020 when lunch on Day 3 will be covered as program participants are provided with their certificate of completion as they wrap up their yearlong academy experience.
 Depending on each participant’s starting location, Day 1 will involve travel during the morning to arrive on site with other participants by 1pm.
 And Day 3 will involve afternoon travel back home.
 Participants will be encouraged to make their own lunch arrangements before Day 1 programming begins and after Day 3 programming ends.
 Day 3 afternoons are designated for travel time home for all participants.

 Q: Investing 3 days each quarter in the academy experience seems like a significant amount of time away from work.
 How are 12 days away from work during the year going to benefit me and my employer?

 A: Nothing like the Oregon Tourism Leadership Academy exists in Oregon and in order to accomplish our objectives in a meaningful way a serious investment of time is required.
 Creating professional development programming and coordinating expert speakers takes significant work behind the scenes but the end result will be to the benefit of each participant.
 We’re convinced the investment of time and money will provide lasting benefits for each individual and their employer.
 The depth of the programming and the relationships cultivated with peers participating in the program will build comradery and a resource network of statewide significance.
 Program benefits include:

 Q: What chance do I have to be accepted into the program?